allenthomas23/PlayingCard/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > In other words, do you now hate the topic you picked?
 Or, are you even more
 > interested in it?
 Both outcomes are valuable to your personal development.

+This project has made me like my trajectory a lot more.
+Especially because the other projects in this class were a lot less free, this has let me remember how fun and creative it can be to code.
+It has re lit my passion for coding again
 <!-- TODO: discuss -->

 > Finally, consider the skills you've picked up and your current career